An Introduction to Full-Deck Stacks

 if memory fails ²

 It’s important to understand that “ease of learning the associations” in this comparison refers to exactly that, and not the total time necessary to reach the stage where translations between card positions and values can be performed instantly, without conscious thought.
-The latter is primarily a function of practice, the acquisition time being roughly comparable in all cases.
-Many excellent stack effects, of course, do not require this facility.
+The latter is primarily a function of practice, the additional acquisition time being roughly comparable in all cases.
+Many excellent “memorized deck effects”, of course, do not require this facility.

 Realize as well that there are specific exceptions to these broad, general characteristics.
 For example:

 ¹ The above summary comparison refers to random/arbitrary “built-in” effects.
-As rote memory and classical mnemonics can be used with any sequence of cards, one has considerable freedom to construct arrangements in support of chosen effects.
-But this hardly rules out the ability to build in effects with other methods, particularly the algorithmic approach.
-Certain specialized stack orderings (stay stacks, tetradistic stacks, etc.) enable a considerable variety of extremely strong effects, and algorithms can be designed to produce such orderings (in fact, this is exactly how QuickerStack was created).
-Many — myself included — would argue that this is superior to methodologies that only support a handful of very specific, predetermined effects.
-Top card man Alan Ackerman, for one, has written, “I personally feel the tetradistic stack is the strongest of all stacks.”
-So these issues are not as simplistic as some imply.
+As rote memory and classical mnemonics can be used with any sequence of cards, one has considerable freedom to construct arrangements in support of specific card tricks.
+But this hardly rules out support for effects with other memorization methods, particularly the algorithmic approach.
+Certain structurally symmetric orderings (such as stay stacks, tetradistic stacks, etc.) enable a considerable variety of extremely strong effects, and algorithms can be designed to produce such orderings (in fact, this is exactly how QuickStack was created).
+Many — myself included — would argue that this is superior to methodologies that only support a handful of very specific, predetermined effects (especially when those effects were predetermined by someone else).
+Top card man Alan Ackerman has written, “I personally feel the tetradistic stack is the strongest of all stacks.”
+And the justly celebrated Juan Tamariz, after having used his (built-in-effect-style) "Mnemonica" stack for many years, eventually came around to the use of a structurally symmetric stack as his primary tool (in fact, his "Exhibition Stack", with its strict suit rotation and highly visible ordering, may be the least examinable of such stacks; here are the first dozen cards: AD QS KH AC 2D KS AH 2C 3D AS 2H 3C).
+So these issues are not as trivial as some would have you believe.

 Occasionally one reads disparaging remarks about algorithmic and rule-based solutions, claiming that they are not “real” memorized decks.
 This is uninformed nonsense (and a common consequence of confusing the organization of a stack with the issue of whether or not it is memorized).
 A memorized deck is simply that, and that alone … one in which the practitioner knows the positions of all 52 cards; the method initially used to learn the card name/position relationships is irrelevant.
 With any approach, translations made while one is still learning the stack will be too slow for some effects (though perfectly sufficient for many others).
 It’s certainly true that in the case of an algorithmic solution, one can simply learn the algorithm and never actually memorize the stack (this, in fact, is one of the benefits of this approach), but then it’s not really a “memorized deck”.